uspki/policies/certificate-policy.md

 ### 4.2.2 Approval or rejection of certificate applications
 This Certificate Policy is restricted to be applicable to, and technically constrained, for DotMil and DotGov assets.

-CAs SHALL reject all certificate applications containing any FQDNs that are not under the gTLDs for DotGov and DotMil.
+CAs shall reject all certificate applications containing any FQDNs that are not under the gTLDs for DotGov and DotMil.

 Approval of certificate applications requires successful completion of validation per Section 3.2.

-In accordance with Section 5.5.2, all CAs SHALL maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
-All CAs SHALL use this information to identify subsequent suspicious certificate requests and MAY use it as the basis for rejecting a certificate request.
+In accordance with Section 5.5.2, all CAs shall maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
+All CAs shall use this information to identify subsequent suspicious certificate requests and may use it as the basis for rejecting a certificate request.

 ### 4.2.3 Time to process certificate applications